huidr/measure-iiserm/README.md

 # Functional Analysis

 These are notes of `IISERM MTH402` titled `Functional Analysis` taught during the fall of 2022 by Chandrakant Aribam.
 I live-TeX-ed them on Emacs.
-If you find any errors, please raise an issue or create a pull request.
+If you find any bugs/errors, feel free to raise an issue or create a pull request.

-The PDF file is [here](https://huidr.github.io/functional-analysis/blob/main/FunctionalAnalysis.pdf).
+Download the PDF file from the link below:

+[Functional Analysis (IISERM, Fall 2022)](https://huidr.github.io/functional-analysis/blob/main/FunctionalAnalysis.pdf).
+Last updated 26th Aug., 2022.